 The evidence we find should show the at-fault driver’s insurance company that you need a specific settlement amount to compensate you for your losses.
 These losses could include financial costs, emotional suffering, and physical injuries.

-We will aggressively negotiate for the maximum available insurance settlement so you’re not forced to pay for anything yourself.
-The other person’s negligence caused the accident, and they should be held liable for their actions.
+We will aggressively negotiate for the maximum available insurance settlement so you don’t have to pay for anything yourself.
+The other person’s negligence caused the accident, so they should be liable for their actions.

 What Compensation Can I Recover?

-After you or a loved one has been injured in a motorcycle accident, there are naturally many concerns you may have.
-One important question you may be asking is how are you going to pay medical bills or shoulder other financial burdens while you are laid up?
+After you or a loved one gets hurt in a motorcycle accident, there are naturally many concerns you may have.
+One important question you may be asking is how you will pay medical bills or shoulder other financial burdens while you recuperate.
 Unfortunately, motorcycle accidents often result in devastating injuries that can require expensive and far-reaching care.
-Financial hardship should never be a consequence of being injured by a negligent driver.
+Financial hardship should never be a consequence of getting hurt by a negligent driver.
 Our firm will help you recover the compensation for physical and psychological trauma, which may include the following: